mdeguzis/SteamOS-Tools/README.md

 Please make sure you have enabled desktop mode (Settings > Interface > Enable access to the Linux desktop), and aset your password for the dekstop user with `passwd`.

 To clone this repository to your local computer, you will need the `git` software package to clone the repository.
 The command is included below in the first line below if you do not know it.
+Updating is very important for fixes and new features.

 ```
 sudo apt-get install git
 git clone https://github.com/ProfessorKaos64/SteamOS-Tools
 cd SteamOS-Tools/
 ```

+# Updating

+_Please_ regulary check for updates to SteamOS-Tools.
 To update your local copy of files:
 ```
 cd SteamOS-Tools/
 git pull